Intrinsically Motivated Compositional Language Emergence: Improving Compositionality

-\paragraph{Speaker Abandoning} Existing works~\cite{Lowe2019OnTP} have shown that while training RL-agents augmented with a communication channel, it is likely that the speaker fails to influence the listener's actions.
-We hypothesize that this could be due to the following: (i) information bottleneck imposed due to discretization and limited channel capacity \cite{pmlr-v119-kharitonov20a}; (ii) the dimensionality gap between the grid-view (high dimension) and received messages.
-To address this, we propose to add another intrinsic reward to maximize the mutual information between the speaker's messages and the listener's actions, given the grid information.
+\paragraph{\textbf{Speaker Abandoning:}} Existing works~\cite{Lowe2019OnTP} have shown that while training RL-agents augmented with a communication channel, it is likely that the speaker fails to influence the listener's actions.
+We hypothesize that this could be due to the limited channel capacity \cite{pmlr-v119-kharitonov20a}.
+An indication of speaker's influence is when distinct messages lead to distinct actions on the listener's end, given the same grid input.
+To this end, we propose another intrinsic reward to maximize the mutual information between the speaker's messages and the listener's actions, given the grid information.

-At each step, we simulate $k$ intermediate steps to sample pseudo messages $\tilde{m}$ from the message distribution $\mathcal{M}$.
-Together with the original message $m$, we compute two sets of probability values corresponding to actions of the listener: (i) $\bm{\pi}(a_t | m, \mathcal{G}_t)$ or the probability distribution over listener's policy conditioned on both the messages and the output of the grid encoder $\mathcal{G}_t$; (ii) $p(a_t | \mathcal{G}_t)$ or the probability distribution over the listener's actions conditioned on just the output of the grid encoder.
-We then calculate the mutual information for each step as follows: Note that $p(m | \mathcal{G}_t) = p(m)$ since messages and grid-view are independently processed.
-Here $p(a_t | \mathcal{G}_t)$ is obtained by marginalizing over the joint probability distribution, given as, $\sum_{\tilde{m}} p(a_t, \tilde{m} | \mathcal{G}_t) = \sum_{\tilde{m}} p(a_t | \tilde{m}, \mathcal{G}_t) p(m)$.
-We use Monte Carlo approximation to replace the Expectation by sampling messages from $\mathcal{M}$.
-The final reward equation for $k$ pseudo-steps is given as: Maximizing Equation~\ref{equation:intrinsic_2} leads to a higher speaker influence on the listener's actions.
-The net reward at each step is given as: $r_t + \lambda_3 \mathrm{I}(a_t, m | \mathcal{G}_t)$, where $\lambda_3$ is a tunable hyperparameter.
-Our proposed reward differs slightly from that of \cite{jaques2019social} on measuring \textit{social influence} by repeatedly maximizing the mutual information between action pairs of distinct agents over all time-steps.
-In contrast, we consider a \textit{single interaction} between the speaker and the listener, on a limited channel capacity, which makes it highly likely for the listener to completely abandon the speaker, instead of strategically ignoring it at certain time-steps.
+At each step, we simulate $k$ intermediate steps to sample pseudo messages $\tilde{m}$ from $\mathcal{V}$.
+Together with the original message $m$, we compute two sets of probability values corresponding to actions of the listener: (i) $\bm{\pi}(a_t | m, \mathcal{Z}_l^t)$ or the probability distribution over listener's actions conditioned on both the messages and the output of the grid encoder $\mathcal{Z}_l^t$; (ii) $p(a_t | \mathcal{Z}_l^t)$ or the probability distribution over the listener's actions conditioned on just the output of the grid encoder.
+We then calculate the mutual information for each step as follows: